parulian1/mini-wallet/README.rst

       $ pip install requirement.txt

-8. run docker desktop or activate your docker then run docker-compose up -d (this required for running postgres).
+8. run docker desktop or activate your docker then run docker-compose up -d in terminal (this required for running postgres).

 9. migrate all models to database.